coming Soon

 A Path to Manhood

 A Path to Manhood is a faith-based journey designed to help fathers and mentors walk intentionally alongside boys as they grow into godly men.
-It is built on a simple but powerful belief: the transition from boyhood to manhood doesn’t happen by accident—it happens through relationship, guidance, and affirmation.
+It is built on a simple but powerful belief: the transition from boyhood to manhood doesn’t happen by accident—it happens through relationship, guidance, affirmation, and lived example.

 More than just a book, A Path to Manhood is a shared journey.
-Fathers, grandfathers, pastors, coaches, and mentors walk alongside the next generation, helping young men discover purpose, build character, and understand what it truly means to live as a godly man.
+Fathers, grandfathers, pastors, coaches, and mentors walk alongside the next generation, helping young men discover purpose, build character, strengthen their faith, and understand what it truly means to live as a godly man.

 Who A Path to Manhood Is For